Bude-Stratton Town Council is responsible for managing and operating the following services and areas:

 Bude in Bloom is a great way of bringing the town together and offers a fantastic opportunity to make Bude a more stunning place to live, work or visit.
 Every year we ask businesses if they wish to also get involved to bring a bit of extra brightness to our beautiful town.

-There are three public toilets in Bude that are maintained by Bude-Stratton Town Council.
+There are four public toilets in Bude that are maintained by Bude-Stratton Town Council.
 All of these have baby changing facilities include and disabled toilets, all toilets are free to use.